TankHQ/tank/docs/3-connection.md

 - `postgres://user:pass@host:5432/database`

 Parameters:
 - `sslmode`: How a secure SSL TCP/IP connection will be negotiated with the server.
 Falls back to the environment variable `PGSSLMODE`, otherwise `disable`.
-This parameter is passed to `tokio_postgres`, for this reason only the following alternatives are supported (even tough Postgres supports more modes):
+This parameter is passed to `tokio_postgres`, for this reason only the following alternatives are supported (even though Postgres supports more modes):
     - `disable`
     - `prefer`
     - `require`